Nationwide Building Society Board Terms of Reference

 5. Projects And Contracts

-5.1 Non technology-related individual projects or projects that are related which are not included in the strategic investment portfolio and which in aggregate involve project spend in excess of £50 million over the life of the project.
+5.1 Projects which in aggregate involve project spend in excess of £50 million over the life of the project.
 Project spend shall include, but not be limited to, third party supplier contract expenditure as well as internal spend and internal resource costs.

-5.2 Contracts with third parties which involve annual spend in excess of £25 million or total life of contract spend in excess of £150 million.
+5.2 Contracts with third parties which involve total life of contract spend in excess of £150 million which are not included within the Board approved Plan.

 5.3 Entering into individual or inter-related leases or tenancies where the annual rent exceeds £5 million, or disposal of surplus leasehold premises with an annual rental value in excess of £5 million.

-6.1 Approval of recommendations from the Nationwide Leadership Team for:
+6.1 Approval of recommendations from the Executive Committee for:

-- lending proposals in excess of the Nationwide Leadership Team’s lending mandate;
+- lending proposals in excess of the Executive Committee’s lending mandate;

-- borrowing propositions which, in the opinion of the Nationwide Leadership Team, fall outside the Society's normal business; and
+- borrowing propositions which, in the opinion of the Executive Committee, fall outside the Society's normal business; and

-- acquisition of external loan portfolios in excess of the Nationwide Leadership Team’s mandate
+- acquisition of external loan portfolios in excess of the Executive Committee’s mandate

-6.2 Approval of treasury counterparty exposures in excess of the Nationwide Leadership Team’s mandate.
+6.2 Approval of Treasury Counterparty exposures in excess of the Executive Committee’s mandate.

 7.2 Approval of communications that are material to Nationwide including all circulars, prospectuses and listing particulars.